Settings¶

 | Small blog | link_extraction_limit=50, concurrency=3, no human behaviors |

-| News site | link_extraction_limit=200, concurrency=5, date filtering |
+| News site | link_extraction_limit=200, concurrency=5, focused path filters |

 | JavaScript-heavy | link_extraction_limit=100, concurrency=3, enable human behaviors |